meenulekha/tp/docs/UserGuide.md

 Format: `grouprandom <maximum group size>`

-- The `<maximum group size>` refers to the maximum number of people in a group
+- The `<maximum group size>` refers to the maximum number of people in a group.
-- The `<maximum group size>` can be any positive integer
+- The `<maximum group size>` can be any positive integer.
-- You can only group staff and participant, sponsor cannot be grouped
+- You can only group staff and participant, sponsor cannot be grouped.
+- This app is designed for small hackathons.
+The maximum group size should be a positive integer smaller than 2147483648.

 Example: